National Recovery Month in New Jersey: Honoring Substance Abuse Recovery

 The History of National Recovery Month

-Many addiction recovery events may be virtual this year, but the sky’s the limit on ways to become involved in Recovery Month.
-Recovery supporters can promote connection through one of the following online recovery event ideas:
+Many addiction recovery events are available to join, but the sky’s the limit on ways to become involved in Recovery Month.
+Recovery supporters can promote connection through one of the following recovery event ideas:

 - Be a voice for recovery on social media and support sober living in New Jersey.
-Show your support on your social media platforms with recovery hashtags (#RecoveryMonth2020, #NRM2020), sharing educational posts or become a point of contact for someone needing connection during this socially-distanced time.
+Show your support on your social media platforms with recovery hashtags, sharing your personal recovery story or educational posts.

 - Sponsor a recovery support service in your area.
 NJ-CARS offers numerous sponsorship opportunities on their website, allowing you to be involved without being front and center.

 - View a virtual seminar.
-The Recovery Village offers webinars like our recent recovery panel, where some of our community outreach team members shared their own recovery journey, and consider methods of coping during COVID-19.
+The Recovery Village offers webinars like our recent recovery panel, where some of our community outreach team members shared their own recovery journey.

 Help When You Need It at The Recovery Village Cherry Hill

-The Recovery Village Cherry Hill has partnered with Cooper University Health Care to provide a new, state of the art behavioral disorder and substance abuse treatment facility in Cherry Hill, New Jersey.
-While the grand opening of the Cherry Hill facility has been temporarily delayed due to COVID-19, this brand new treatment center will offer medical detox services as well as inpatient and outpatient substance abuse treatment programs and recovery support for life after rehab.
+The Recovery Village Cherry Hill has partnered with Cooper University Health Care to provide a state-of-the-art behavioral disorder and substance abuse treatment facility in Cherry Hill, New Jersey.
+Our treatment center offers medical detox services as well as inpatient and outpatient substance abuse treatment programs and recovery support for life after rehab.

 The Recovery Village Cherry Hill at Cooper is part of the Advanced Recovery Systems nationwide network of treatment centers, offering behavioral health and recovery support to those when they need it most.